-The evaluation, conducted from October 2023 to March 2024, focused on adult inpatients (aged 18 and older) with pneumonia.
-It assessed five key indicators—oxygen saturation testing, severity assessment tool usage, sputum culture testing, antibiotic administration within eight hours, and blood culture testing—alongside six monitoring indicators.
+The evaluation, carried out between October 2023 to March 2024, reviewed adult inpatients (aged 18 and older) diagnosed with pneumonia.
+It assessed five core clinical indicators—oxygen saturation measurement, use of severity scoring tools, sputum culture, timely antibiotic administration within eight hours, and blood culture testing—alongside six monitoring metrics.

-Both hospitals achieved near-perfect scores across most metrics, far surpassing the national average of 82.9 points.
+Both institutions achieved near-perfect scores across most categories, significantly outperforming the national average of 82.9 points.

 Dr. Chi-Heum Cho, president of Dongsan Medical Center, emphasized the importance of timely intervention.
 “Pneumonia requires prompt diagnosis and treatment,” he said.
-“We are committed to delivering patient-centered care and maintaining trust as a leading medical institution.”
+“We remain committed to patient-centered care and to upholding public trust as a leading healthcare institution.”

 Kim Kuk Ju, HEALTH IN NEWS TEAM